huichuno/chatterbox/README.md

 # chatterbox

-Build and run local LLMs on Intel iGPU with Ollama
+Build and run local LLMs on Intel iGPU with Ollama & Open WebUI

 ## Prerequisite